⚡ Latest: Skill level raised to RQF 6 from 22 July 2025; English requirement raised to B2 for new applications from 8 January 2026. Full details →

 • Having previously been granted a UK visa based on English (some exceptions apply)

-Settlement (ILR) — Extended to 10 Years
+Settlement (ILR) — Currently 5 Years

 Social Care Workers